BEST 3D PRINTER FOR CAR PARTS

 • ASA/PC can withstand heat above 100c or 212 degrees Farhenheit.

 💡PRO TIP: If you need additional heat resistance check out ASA, PC, or carbon fiber reinforced nylon filaments.
 Be careful to check for water absorption rates too.
-Bambu Lab has a super nice comparison…
+We created a filament selector tool you can use to pick the best filament for your car part.

 WHAT IS THE BEST 3D PRINTER FOR CAR PARTS?

-Another challenge can be warping of your 3d printed part during the 3d printing process.
+Another challenge is warping of your 3d printed part during the 3d printing process.

 WHEN LOOKING FOR A 3D PRINTER, GET ONE WITH AN ENCLOSURE…